knupel/ROMANESCO-Processing/README.md

 ##code
 If you want code use the var from the file Romanesco functions

-##Miroir or Syphon
-If you want test the syphon you must change the preset Miroir to true in sceneProperty.csv in the Scene Folder

 ##LICENCE
 ROMANESCO alpha 24 is under the licence CeCILL, very similar to the GNU GPL licence.